DoodlebugPT/DoodlebugPT/README.md

 DISCLAIMER:

 I refuse to harass anyone.
-Instead, I tend to hide people if they or their beliefs/interests make me uncomfortable, and that way no one gets hurt.
+Instead, I tend to block/hide people if they or their beliefs/interests make me uncomfortable, and that way no one gets hurt.
 The world needs less suffering.

 DNI: